ccycv/better-cc/README.md

 Initial release.
-Windows 32-bit / 64-bit releases, and Linux Cuda 9.0 combined binaries are attached.
+Windows 32-bit / 64-bit releases, and Linux Cuda 9.0 and 9.1 combined binaries are attached.

 22% increased hashrate, ccminer-2.2.6. optimized for ravencoin